AnnieWang314/wodou/README.md

 ## Wodou

-HackMIT 2024 Puzzle by Annie Wang
+HackMIT 2024 Organizer Puzzle by Annie Wang

 To run the development server: